NewForce-at-Mountwest/foundations-course/chapters/LOOPS.md

     currentlyPlaying: false,
     poster: "https://images-na.ssl-images-amazon.com/images/I/61K%2BTyGjsCL.jpg"
   },
+  {
+    title: "Spider-Man: Into the Spider-Verse",
+    rating: "PG-13",
+    currentlyPlaying: true,
+  }
 ]
 ```
 - Use a for loop to loop through the movies and build up an HTML string to represent the data.